-It's a Middle Eastern spice mix that has a nice, smoky, nutty and slightly salty flavor with a crunchy texture.
+The Middle Eastern spice has a nice, smoky, nutty, and slightly salty flavor with a crunchy texture.
 It’s completely addictive, healthy, and incredibly flavorful.

-It's easy to make at home and is an great low-sodium seasoning for all kinds of dishes.
-I literally go through jars of this stuff, I love it that much.
+It’s a great low-sodium seasoning that’s simple to make at home.
+I go through jars of this stuff— I love it that much.

 There are a lot of versions of this spicy nut mix—some are spicier, others sweeter.
 Just about every mixture variation includes nuts (most often hazelnuts, but others can be used alone or in combination), sesame seeds, coriander and cumin.